nitaybz/homebridge-tado/README.md

-homebridge-tado
+homebridge-tado-ac
 ==============

-Supports triggering Tado Smart AC from the HomeBridge platform.
+Supports triggering Tado Smart AC Control from the HomeBridge platform.

 Complies with ```Service.Thermostat```

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-tado`
+2. Install this plugin using: `npm install -g homebridge-tado-ac`
 3. Update your configuration file.
 See `sample-config.json` in this repository for a sample.

-**install from git (latest version): `sudo npm install -g https://github.com/ckuburlis/homebridge-tado.git`
+**install from git (latest version): `sudo npm install -g https://github.com/nitaybz/homebridge-tado-ac.git`

 ## Config file